 - Intuitive editing and visual effect tools

-Whether you prefer to create custom color corrections or make quick edits with a preset, a filter app can elevate a snapshot into a professional-quality photograph.
-That said, finding the best photo filter app isn’t easy.
+A filter can elevate any picture, whether you prefer to create custom color corrections or make quick edits with a preset.
+That said, finding the best photo filter app isn't easy.

-Only PhotoDirector combines limitless creativity with advanced editing tools and dozens of filters.
-While even beginners can dive in with PhotoDirector, the interface packs a powerful punch of functionality.
-You’ll never feel limited by the app’s editing tools.
-You can expand your creative horizons with AI-powered Instagram photo effects and intuitive tools that take the hassle out of editing.
+Only PhotoDirector combines limitless creativity with advanced editing tools and hundreds of filters.
+While even beginners can dive in with PhotoDirector, the interface packs a powerful punch.
+You'll never feel limited by the app's editing tools.
+With AI-powered Instagram effects and intuitive tools that take the hassle out of editing, you can expand your creative horizons.

 Download PhotoDirector for iPhone or Android today and start creating professional-quality images you’ve always envisioned.

 Retouching your photos with PhotoDirector couldn’t be easier.

 If you’re ready to get started, here’s how to do it:

 - Select a filter category or press the market icon to find more filters.

 - Once you’ve found the right filter for your photo, tap download to use the filter.

 - Select a filter to apply and use the slider to adjust the intensity of the filter.